vjandrei/vjandrei/README.md

 }
 ```

-I am Andreas Koutsoukos, a creative developer and designer from Finland.
-I specialize in innovative solutions and user-centered designs, delivering high-quality, functional and visually appealing products.
-I stay updated with the latest trends and technologies and am dedicated to creating unique and engaging experiences for my clients and users.
+## I am Andreas Koutsoukos, a creative developer and designer from Finland.
+Specialize in innovative solutions and user-centered designs, delivering high-quality, functional and visually appealing products.
+Stay updated with the latest trends and technologies and am dedicated to creating unique and engaging experiences for my clients and users.

 ### Little more about me 🧑🏻‍💻